natalieagus/50002/docs/Labs/lab4-part1.md

 **After**:

 <img src="{{ site.baseurl }}//assets/images/lab4-part1/2023-03-16-11-48-59.png"  class="center_fifty"/>

+{: .new-title}
+> Checkoff
+>
+> You need to demonstrate that your FPGA works as the above with the test instruction to your TA/instructor by the end of next week's lab (during lab hour).

 ## What's Next?
 In the next lab, we will study more on how `motherboard.luc` works and drive the Beta CPU, and how to handle special events like `irq`, `illop`, and `reset` properly.
 We will connect I/O to interact with our Beta, kinda like connecting a keyboard and a screen to our computer (but a way simplied version of it).